 Even back then, during countess Vietnam war protests, and passionate civil rights work in the deep South, I rarely approached things politically.
-Instead, these were Spiritual events in my life.
+Instead, these were Spiritual events and times in my life.

 I find the same is true for me now.
 Earlier in the week, when I heard the awful news story about George Floyd, the content of the video they showed, on TV and online, shocked and dismayed me.
 Somehow I selfishly related most closely to this one woman on the sidelines, screaming repeatedly, while she had to see that policeman commit that murder.
 Her panicked and desperate plea, rising above the crowd noise, was something like “He’s trying to talk to you.
 He’s trying to tell you something.”

 I feel like I have been that woman my whole adult life…just trying to advocate…as loudly and as effectively as I possibly can.
 In a way, I’ve done it for my living.
 It is my life’s work.

 Probably more than any other teacher, I have tried to live the teachings of Dr. Martin Luther King, Jr., so this morning, I am spiritually crumpled…just crushed to have to see where we are right now, as a people.
 So much tragic, senseless, horrendous violence…

 I don’t however believe, like some, that all the work we all did back in the 1960’s was a waste, or was not successful.
 As the Dalai Lama says, “If the goal is noble, whether or not it is realized within our lifetime is largely irrelevant”.

 I woke up this morning wondering if it was time to get out the poster board and paints, and find those old marching shoes?
 Or if it was time to think about how to pass on this baton I have held onto, mostly fiercely, for my whole adult life.

 I’m still not sure but here’s how I am deciding.